Demper/NexedKanban/README.md

 # Nexed Kanban
-A Simple Kanban App for NexEd longterm planning.
+A Basic Kanban App for NexEd Long-Term Planning

-For Bit Academy students it is difficult make it an educated planning for the long term.
-Specially the first-year students.
-With this App we create a simple Kanban to plan a long term goal such as the VSA or BSA.
+For Bit Academy students, especially those in their first year, creating a long-term plan can be challenging.
+This app offers a simple Kanban system to help students organize and plan for long-term goals, such as achieving their VSA or BSA.

-The setup is structured with the idea that (first-year) students can contribute to this project and learn.
+The project is designed with a structure that encourages (first-year) students to actively contribute to its development.

 ## Software